elwint/endurance-records-cup-tm2/README.md

 ## Warning

+The code is old, it might contain some vulnerabilities.
 Don't excpect it to be 100% bug free.
-A lot of improvements of the original code still needs to be done.
+A lot of improvements to the original code still needs to be done.

-It probably contains some vulnerabilities as well...

 ## Installation

-Place the plugin file in the XAseco2 plugin folder and the script in the Scripts folder of your dedicated server.
+Put the plugin file in the XAseco2 plugin folder, the config file in the XAseco2 folder and the script in the Scripts folder of your dedicated server.

 Edit your `plugins.xml` of XAseco2: